IzharFine/EzTable/README.md

 eztable.buildTable(TargetDOMSelector);
 ```
 # Important notes and more information:
-## Valid DOM table struct.(you must have the header section, you dont need to have rows in your tbody but must have the tbody section):
+## Valid DOM table struct (you must have the header section, you dont need to have rows in your tbody but must have the tbody section).:
 ```
 <table>
 <thead>